 To assist you with this, the more dangerous functions are marked with WARNING signs all throughout this manual.
 Avoid them if you're not absolutely sure that you know what they are for, and fully understand their operation.
 Note that the flash back-up functions are back in.
-They were available in the CL\UTILS module but were removed in a previous version of the PowerCL\BS.
+They were available in the CL_UTILS module but were later removed in previous versions of the PowerCL.
 Notice that the hard-coded addresses used now are incompatible with V1/V2 revisions of the CL board - They may be too risky for casual users; so be forewarned!
 And always follow the "better safe than sorry" rule.